American cuisine: Common features

-Pork is the popular choice in 80% of Southern style barbecue and features in other preparations like sausages and sandwiches.
+Pork is the popular choice in 80% of Southern-style barbecue and also features in other preparations such as sausages and sandwiches.
 For most Southerners in the antebellum period, corn and pork were staples of the diet.
 Country sausage is an ingredient in the Southern breakfast dish of biscuits and gravy.
 Country ham is often served for breakfast and cured with salt or sugar and hickory-smoked.

-Accompanying many meals is the southern style fluffy biscuit, where the leavening agent is baking powder and often includes buttermilk, and for breakfast they often accompany country ham, grits, and scrambled eggs.
+Accompanying many meals is the southern-style fluffy biscuit, in which the leavening agent is baking powder, and it often includes buttermilk.
+For breakfast, they often accompany country ham, grits, and scrambled eggs.